KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a service fails to activate.

-    [System.ServiceModel.ServiceActivationException]::New("a service fails to activate.")
+    throw [System.ServiceModel.ServiceActivationException]::New("a service fails to activate.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.ServiceModel.ServiceActivationException.aspx)